nghosh24/power-outages/README.md

 First, I will clean the data set and conduct exploratory data analysis in order to gain a basic understanding of the information provided.
 I will then analyze the missingness mechanisms and dependency of the data set.

-Finally, I will explore my research question, which is that given the outage start time, and OTHER VARIABLES, can we predict how many people the outage will affect?
-This is important because when more customers are affected, this in turn leads to more resources spent towards restoring proper functionality.
+Finally, I will explore my research question, which is what are the most important causes and characteristics of major power outages?
+I will try to build a model that predicts what the cause of a major power outage is in a certain place at a certain time.
+This is important because if energy companies can predict what will cause a power outage, they can enact preventative measures such as stronger infrastructure against weather, or better security to reduce attacks.

 The original raw DataFrame contains 1534 rows, corresponding to 1534 outages, and 57 columns.
 However, I will only focus on a few of these columns for the sake of my analysis.
 |Column                |Description|